daydy225/phonebook-backend/README.md

 ## step 19: phonebook database, step 7

 Expand the validation so that the name stored in the database has to be at least three characters long.

+## step 20: phonebook database, step 8

+Add validation to your phonebook application, that will make sure that phone numbers are of the correct form.
+A phone number must

+has length of 8 or more
+if formed of two parts that are separated by -, the first part has two or three numbers and the second part also consists of numbers

+eg. 09-1234556 and 040-22334455 are valid phone numbers eg. 1234556, 1-22334455 and 10-22-334455 are invalid.

+HTTP POST request tries to add a name that is already in the phonebook, the server must respond with an appropriate status code and error message.

+## step 21 : deploying the database backend to production

+Generate a new "full stack" version of the application by creating a new production build of the frontend